Recognition of same-sex unions in Venezuela: Legislative proposals

-In February 2022, Mayor Ernesto Paraquima of the Simón Rodríguez Municipality, Anzoátegui announced that the municipality would perform same-sex marriages.
+In November 2017, President Nicolás Maduro said: "I think everyone should be able to get married, even if they're homosexual", adding that the Constituent Assembly would agree to discuss the legalization of same-sex marriage.
+In September 2018, Hermann Escarrá, a member of the Constituent Assembly, said there were active discussions on including provisions recognizing same-sex marriage in a new draft constitution, and suggested that the move had majority support in the Assembly.
+Discussions on a new constitution were expected to begin at the end of 2018 or early 2019, though this was postponed due to the presidential crisis.
+On 24 February 2022, Vanessa Robertazzo, a deputy of the opposition Cambiemos Movimiento Ciudadano party, introduced a same-sex marriage bill to the National Assembly.
+In February 2022, Mayor Ernesto Paraquima of the Simón Rodríguez Municipality in Anzoátegui announced that the municipality would perform same-sex marriages.
 Article 4 of a municipal decree issued by Paraquima "order[s] the celebration and registration of marriages without discrimination based on race, sex, creed, social status, nationality, sexual orientation, gender identity, and gender expression."
 Paraquima said the marriages were private contracts granting same-sex couples some legal rights and responsibilities.
 "If the State does not want to become involved due to registration and notarization, then we will endorse it and do it as a private document.
 That would also work and we would be the first," said Paraquima.
 The marriages have no legal standing, as the definition of marriage is a federal matter under Venezuelan law, and are entirely symbolic.
 The cost to register is $400, which was criticised by activists as unaffordable in light of the hyperinflation in Venezuela.
 The first three marriage contracts for same-sex couples were issued on 8 March 2022.